stoiandan/biblegatewayquick/README.md

 ## What's the idea

 There already is a Firefox plugin to add biblegateway.com as a search engine, created by *Narwhals Dermal*, which is duper cool.
-However the idea of thi Firefox plugin is to allow you a quick, context menu search (i.e. when you right click a select text) to get you a new tab opened to your bible verse at biblegateway.com, rather than changing your search engine.
+However the idea of this Firefox plugin is to allow you a quick, context menu search (i.e. when you right click a select text) geting a new tab opened to your bible verse at biblegateway.com, rather than changing your search engine.

 ## Why Biblegateway.com